 Choose Your Sessions in Advance

 The key to a great AWS re:Invent schedule is to plan in advance.
 The essential part of this planning is to register for sessions in advance.
-Reserved seating goes live in the fall (typically mid-October).
-Once the date is announced, mark your calendar and plan to select a few key sessions immediately – seating can be competitive and fill up quickly!
+Reserved seating goes live on October 15 at 10:00 AM PST.
+Mark your calendar and plan to select a few key sessions immediately – seating can be competitive and fill up quickly!

 - Focus – what do you most hope to gain at re:Invent?
 You can sort sessions based on subject areas and industries – would a “focus path” help you gain more out of your experience?